Let’s face it.

 - Apologize: As long as it’s sincere, you can’t apologize enough.
 Even if you didn’t do whatever made them upset, you can still genuinely be apologetic for the way your customer feels.

 How to use Disney’s HEARD framework to communicate delivery delays and issues to your customers

 Customers are understandably disappointed and perhaps even frustrated when they get notified of a delay or issue with their delivery.
 They may have tight deadlines to meet or expectations to fulfill.
-Here, you need to give them the opportunity to tell their complete, uninterrupted story, whether be it through email, live chat support or on the phone.
+Here, you need to give them the opportunity to tell their complete, uninterrupted story, whether be it through email, live chat support, or on the phone.

 In your post-purchase emails, you could give them the opportunity to contact you if they have any further issues during the resolution process.

 “Customers should be treated like individuals, rather than sources of revenue on every step of their journey.” – Talkdesk

 Meaningful customer experiences start with empathy.
 Show more empathy in both your email and verbal conversations with customers by using empathy statements to put yourself in their shoes.

 - “If I were in your position, I would feel just as you do”.

 - “You are right, that’s a very annoying/upsetting/frustrating experience”.

 This should be one of your main guiding principles when communicating delivery issues to customers to show you care for them.
 Outline the issue that led to the delivery issue or delay.
-Be specific and transparent about what happened, show understanding of your customer’s issue and relate to their feelings.
+Be specific and transparent about what happened, show understanding of your customer’s issues, and relate to their feelings.

-Apologies are important, but often the words “I’m sorry” is not enough.
+Apologies are important, but often the phrase “I’m sorry” is not enough.

 Show how you will resolve the situation.
 If this is a carrier issue, give your customers easy access to follow up with the carrier or empower your customer service staff to follow up with them personally.

 Bonus tip: Once you’ve offered a sincere apology and started communicating how you will resolve the situation, you can even offer something to make up for the delay in your emails.
 This can be a discount code for their next purchase or a complimentary gift, for example.